 A healthy body like many things in nature has give.
 Working scar tissue out and softening the parts of yourself that have been hurt can bring a certain relief.
 This applies to more than just superficial injuries but also internal ones.
 Massaging and releasing scar tissue can be a metaphor for life.
 Dealing with the hurt can help prevent us from carrying a pain that's hardened inside of us.

 And I did just that.
-After reading plenty and forming a game plan, I gently massaged my left baby toe for weeks.
+After reading as much as I could and formulating a game plan, I gently massaged my left baby toe for weeks.
 I started with a couple of minutes daily and worked my way up gradually from there.
 I felt the blood flowing to the area every time post-massage.
 It's not 100% as it was before I injured my foot but I now have greater flexibility and mobility in the little left toe.

 I recommend doing a deep dive and learning more information about working out old scars.
+There are certified massage therapists who specialize in this area or you can take a class to learn more about doing this on your own.
 Should you decide to do so, be sure to check in with your doctor and always follow their given advice.
 Avoid massaging new injuries as this can negatively affect healing.
 Be sure to listen to your body, go slow and be gentle.
 What's your experience with scar tissue?